-The polyunsaturated oils have been of concern in the recent times.
-The researchers learned, the high level of omega-6 is not desirable as once thought.
-A decrease in the dietary intake of the omega-6 polyunsaturated oil is recommendable.
+The polyunsaturated oils have been of concern in recent times.
+The researchers learned the high level of omega-6 is not desirable as once thought.
+So it is recommended to decrease the intake of the omega-6 polyunsaturated oil.

 The omega number indicates the position of the first double bond.

-Heat or oxygen makes polyunsaturated fatty acids become reactive and form free radicals.
-Heat and oxygenation are common during extraction, processing, and cooking.
+High temperature and oxygen during extraction processing make the polyunsaturated fatty acids become reactive and form free radicals.
 Free radicals can cause heart disease, stroke, and even cancer.
 You should strict in avoiding industrial processed polyunsaturated oils corn, safflower, soy, and sunflower.

 Omega 6 is pro-inflammatory and Omega 3 is anti-inflammatory.

-Omega-6 fatty acids are in vegetable oils corn, canola, safflower and soybean.
+Omega-6 fatty acids are in vegetable oils corn, canola, safflower, and soybean.
 Omega-6 is pro-inflammatory, thus reduce its consumption.
-Yet, you cannot necessary to get rid of.
-Instead, in proportion increase your consumption of omega-3, which is anti-inflammatory.
+You cannot necessary to avoid, instead increase the use of omega-3, which is anti-inflammatory.

 A less common omega-6 fatty acid, gamma-linolenic acid (GLA) has anti-inflammatory effects along with other disease-fighting powers.
 GLA sources are rare oils such as black currant, borage, and hemp oils.

 Polyunsaturated oils corn, soy, safflower, sunflower, and canola, are the worst choice for cooking.
-Because they are oxidized while heating.
-Thus, remove these omega-6 oils from your grocery list.
+Since these oils are oxidized while heating and thus removes these omega-6 oils from your grocery list.
 Additionally, most of these vegetable oils are from GMO products.

 Omega 3 to Omega 6 balance